j-borg/ng2-formbuilder/readme.md

 ## Angular2 FormBuilder service
-- Build on the @angular/forms's FormBuilder
+- An implementation of the @angular/forms's FormBuilder